Frequently Asked Questions

 Latitude provides talented, versatile attorneys with experience working for in-house law departments and leading law firms in high-demand practice areas.
 Please see the Opportunities page for more information.

-Does Latitude provide attorneys for permanent positions?
+Does Latitude provide attorneys for permanent positions and what are typical in-house counsel salaries / attorney pay?

 What is a Latitude Attorney?

 A Latitude Attorney is a licensed attorney with the experience, skill and judgement to step directly into roles in large company legal departments and corporate law firms that would otherwise require a permanent member of the legal team or law firm counsel – in other words the type of attorney who is a professional peer of the client’s permanent in-house counsel and corporate law firm attorneys.
-Latitude Attorneys are directly employed and compensated by Latitude (not independent contractors) and engaged to work on-site or remotely for a law firm or company.*
+Latitude Attorneys (and paralegals) are directly employed and compensated by Latitude (not independent contractors) and engaged to work on-site or remotely for a law firm or company.*

 What type of experience and skill sets do I need to become a Latitude Attorney?

-For Latitude Attorney positions, we are seeking candidates who have a record of success in highly competitive attorney roles in leading law firms and/or corporate legal departments, significant experience in an in-demand practice areas, strong academic credentials from well-known institutions, outstanding references, and friendly, collaborative, adaptable, and versatile.
+For Latitude Attorney positions, we are seeking candidates who have a record of success in highly competitive attorney roles in leading law firms and/or corporate legal departments, significant experience in an in-demand practice areas, strong academic credentials from well-known institutions, outstanding references, and are friendly, collaborative, adaptable, and versatile.
 See more detailed information about our criteria on the Opportunities page.

-What attracts attorneys to Latitude?
+What attracts outstanding attorneys to Latitude?

 Latitude provides highly-accomplished attorneys a platform to: (i) perform high-level, sophisticated work at leading companies and law firms; (ii) earn law firm-level compensation and benefits; and (iii) create customized roles tailored to their needs and interests.
 The compensation, benefits, professional development, and level of practice Latitude provides are typically only available at leading law firms, companies and consulting firms.

 Latitude Attorney rates are typically 40 to 60 percent less than law firm market rates for a comparable attorney.
 Fees for Latitude attorneys vary based on each attorney’s specific skills and experience, the length of the engagement, and the nature of the role.
-This benefits both our company and law firm clients: a company can achieve significant savings by using legal spend to insource a Latitude attorney instead of using a law firm for in-house work; a law firm can gain an attorney without long-term fixed cost and still earn a significant margin by billing the Latitude attorney out at normal market rates.

 Is Latitude a law firm?